 Compensation cost for all stock-based compensation expected to vest is measured at fair value on the date of grant and recognized over the related service period.
 The fair value of stock awards is determined based on the number of shares granted and the quoted price of Encore's common stock, and the fair value of stock options and stock appreciation rights is estimated on the date of grant using the Black-Scholes model.
-Such value is recognized as expense over the service period, net of estimated forfeitures, on a straight-line basis.
-To the extent actual forfeitures or updated estimates of forfeitures differ from management's current estimates, such amounts are recorded as a cumulative adjustment in the period estimates are revised.
+Such value is recognized as expense over the service period on a straight-line basis.
+Actual forfeitures are recorded as a cumulative adjustment in the period they occur.